“Did you know that about one-third of all food produced for human consumption around the world goes to waste” – wwf.org.au

 - Adding old vegetables into a stew to add taste to them

-To be realistic, we will always end up throwing away some food scraps irrespective of how much we try to reduce waste.
-We should follow the above tips to help reduce the amount of food we waste each day.
+To be realistic, we will always end up throwing away some food scraps, irrespective of how much we try to reduce waste.
+We should follow the above tips to help reduce the food we waste daily.
 We should try to compost food waste instead of throwing them away.
-Throwing them fills the land in which is hazardous to human health.
+Throwing them fills the land, which is hazardous to human health.

-Get in touch today with Paul’s Rubbish Removal on 0407 125 125 for a free quote.
+Contact Paul’s Rubbish Removal on 0407 125 125 for a free quote today.
 We offer the best rates for all rubbish removal needs throughout Sydney.